wenhu1024/learngit/readme.txt

-Git is a version controvel system.
+Git is a distributed version controvel system.
 Git is free software.